Early Years Childcare

 Entry #25, 24 November 2009

 A Good Behaviour Board was introduced yesterday, with the awards of tidiness, good behaviour and helpfulness.
 Some of the children may actually be behaving well to earn the awards.
-Bella and Finn seemed keen on being tidy, while Luke even helped a staff member dispose of things in the bin.
-I think Finn was already trying to be more of a tidy person even before the board was introduced though.
+B'a and F'n seemed keen on being tidy, while L'e even helped a staff member dispose of things in the bin.
+I think F'n was already trying to be more of a tidy person even before the board was introduced though.

 Two workmen were doing some structural work.
 The children were very interested in what they were doing and the noise they were making.
 Unfortunately, the workmen didn't seem to take extra precautions with where they were.
 Their tools and equipment were just left lying all over the building.